ccb-hms/osca-workbench/README.md

 ## Source

-This lesson is a template lesson that uses [The Carpentries Workbench](https://carpentries.github.io/sandpaper-docs/) and is based on materials from the [OSCA tutorial at the ISMB 2023](https://bioconductor.github.io/ISMB.OSCA/).
+This lesson uses [The Carpentries Workbench](https://carpentries.github.io/sandpaper-docs/) and is based on materials from the [OSCA tutorial at the ISMB 2023](https://bioconductor.github.io/ISMB.OSCA/).

+As individual vignettes are converted into lessons, they can be added to `config.yaml` to be rendered and shown in the final Github Pages lesson.